-Hill Air Force Base has two fitness areas that offer a variety of equipment to meet your fitness needs.
+Hill Air Force Base has three fitness areas that offer a variety of equipment to meet your fitness needs.
 In addition, an outdoor track and a 5K hard surface scenic trail that circles Centennial Park and the Duck Pond are located on the south side of the base.

 How are we doing?
 Let us know by clicking here